Poll-Livie/Poll-Livie/README.md

 - 🌱 I’m currently learning Informatics, Electronics, Automation and Mechanics
 - 💞️ I’m looking to collaborate on various interesting projects
 - 📫 How to reach me : PM ?
+- 💻 What OS i work on : Mac

 <!---
 Poll-Livie/Poll-Livie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.